groton-school/myschoolapp-reporting/packages/workflows/snapshot/README.md

 #### `-o<outputPath> --outputPath=<outputPath>`

-Path to output directory or file to save command output (default: "/Users/sbattis/Documents/GitHub/myschoolapp-reporting:Snapshot.json", where :SnapshotName is either the name of the course in ":Year - :Teacher - :CourseTitle - :SectionId" format for a single section or group or "snapshot" if the --all flag is set. :SnapshotName.metadata.json is also output, recording the parameters of the snapshot command.
+Path to output directory or file to save command output (default: /Users/sbattis/Documents/GitHub/myschoolapp-reporting/:Snapshot.json, where :Snapshot is either the name of the course in ":Year - :Teacher - :CourseTitle - :SectionId" format for a single section or group or "snapshot" if the --all flag is set. .:Snapshot.metadata.json is also output, recording the parameters of the snapshot command.
 Will use the value in environment variable OUTPUT_PATH if present)

 #### `--pretty`